 Cloud wallets store your bitcoins keys on the internet.
-It is convenient, can't be physically "lost", and can be accessed by multiple devices (phone, computer, tablet, whatever).
-Coinbase has a pretty good bitcoin app that is "cloud-based".
-You can buy bitcoin and ethereum directly on the device, and it's insured from theft and hacking.
-However, this app is not private .
-Another good cloud app I like is blockchain, but it unfortunately does not provide bitcoin/ethereum purchases.
+It is convenient, can't be physically "lost", and can be accessed by multiple devices simultaneously (phone, computer, tablet, whatever).
+Coinbase has a pretty good bitcoin app that is cloud-based.
+You can buy bitcoin and ethereum directly from Coinbase, and it's insured from theft and hacking.
+Another good cloud app I like is the blockchain wallet which also allows bitcoin purchases.

-Use this option if you need things to be kept private.
-Local wallets store your bitcoins on the phone itself, so corporations and nation-states can't meddle with it.
-The private keys are kept locally on the device's hard drive, so you need to backup the wallet, otherwise, you can lose your bitcoins!
-Mycellium and Electrum are good wallets to use.
-They're safe, and relatively easy to use.
+Use this option if privacy is important.
+Local wallets store your bitcoins physically on the phone itself, which makes it difficult for corporations and even nation-states to spy on their users.
+It's also more impervious to the aforementioned cloud-based hack attacks.
+The private keys are kept locally on the device's hard drive, so be sure to properly backup the wallet, otherwise, you can potentially lose your bitcoins!
+Mycellium and Electrum are good local wallets to use.
+They're safe, well-known, well-tested and relatively easy to use.